Suspect identified in murder of Memphis rapper Young Dolph

 A $15,000 reward is being offered in Johnson’s capture.

 U.S. Marshals are offering up to $10,000 and MPD and Crime Stoppers are offering up to $2,500 for Johnson’s arrest.

 Johnson has also been added to TBI’s “Most Wanted” list.
+The TBI is also offering a $2,500 reward for information leading to an arrest.

 According to law enforcement, Johnson is about five feet, eight inches tall weighing about 190 pounds.
 He also has the name “Jaiya” tattooed on his right arm.